koodaamo/tnefparse/README.rst

   :target: https://pypi.org/project/tnefparse/

-This is a pure-python library for decoding Microsoft's Transport Neutral Encapsulation Format (TNEF), for Python versions 2.7, 3.5+ and PyPy.
+This is a pure-python library for decoding Microsoft's Transport Neutral Encapsulation Format (TNEF), for Python versions 3.5+ and PyPy3.
+The last version to support Python2 was 1.3.1.
 For more information on TNEF, see for example `wikipedia <http://en.wikipedia.org/wiki/Transport_Neutral_Encapsulation_Format>`_.
 The full TNEF specification is also available as a `PDF download <https://interoperability.blob.core.windows.net/files/MS-OXTNEF/[MS-OXTNEF].pdf>`_.